AlejandroAkbal/Steam-Little-Toolkit-Browser-Extension/Publishing/Mozilla/readme.txt

 Instructions:
-To build an exact copy, put the gulpfile.js and the package.json on a directory before src and execute the commands:
+To build an exact copy, execute the commands:

 npm install
 gulp build